About Jocelyn

 Then she met a retired rodeo cowboy.
 She thought they’d share their love of horses and ride off into the sunset together.
 Her program ideas changed to incorporate his cowboy mystique and fabulous skill with horses into executive coaching programs.
 She made excuses for the many times he failed to complete his contributions to the partnership, both in business and in relationship.
 Finally, she surrendered to reality and used her experiences to write a cautionary novel about the experience.

 Today, she has realigned her goals.
 She took her core values of integrity, courage, compassion and community to develop The Cowgirl’s Code – a code of conduct guiding herself and her relationships.
-She presents The Key to Cowgirl Confidence as both a keynote and personal development program, and finds peace and fulfillment as she lives her days in congruence with her core values and inspires others do the same.
+She presents Compassionate Leadership as both a keynote and personal development program, and finds peace and fulfillment as she lives her days in congruence with her core values and inspires others do the same.

 Location